Shelters and rescues

 So now you’ve decided to add a new pet to your family.
 The first question to answer is what kind of pet will be the best fit for your household?
 Do you have enough time to devote to the daily needs of a dog?
 Is there someone in your household who is allergic?
 Have you considered a non-traditional pet such as a rat or another small animal?
 Doing your homework in advance will make your search easier and increase the chances that your new pet will be a happy addition to the family.

-Once you have decided on the type of pet you are interested in, there are a number of websites out there that bring the world of animals waiting for new homes right to your fingertips.
-The Shelter Pet Project is the most comprehensive source of information on adopting a shelter pet.
-Don’t be surprised if you are inundated with options!
+Once you have decided on the type of pet you are interested in, there are a number of websites, such as The Shelter Pet Project, that bring the world of animals waiting for new homes right to your fingertips.

 Waiting for the right one